Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 - Against the spread, Baylor is 5-2-0 this year.

-- So far this season, the Bears have been installed as favorites by a 2.5-point margin or more four times and are 3-1 ATS in those contests.
+- The Bears are 3-1 ATS when favored by 2.5 points or more this season.

-- Baylor's games this year have gone over the total in five out of seven opportunities (71.4%).
+- Baylor's games this year have hit the over on five of seven set point totals (71.4%).

-- When Baylor records more than 29.6 points, it is 5-0 against the spread and 5-0 overall.
+- Baylor is 5-0 against the spread and 5-0 overall in games when it puts up more than 29.6 points.

-- Baylor is 4-0 against the spread and 4-0 overall when the team totals more than 434.9 yards.
+- Baylor is 4-0 against the spread and 4-0 overall when the team churns out over 434.9 yards.

-- The Bears have five giveaways this season, while the Longhorns have 11 takeaways .
+- This year, the Bears have five turnovers, six fewer than the Longhorns have takeaways (11).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.